 Now that you know that your marketing ventures need to be documented, let’s find out how a social media content calendar can help you with that effectively.

 Need for a Social Media Content Calendar

-With this document in place, you’ll spare yourself the terror of coming up with the topic right before it’s time to get down to work and write your next blog post as the deadline is looming large on the horizon.
+With this document in place, you’ll spare yourself the terror of coming up with the topic right before it’s time to get down to work and write your next post as the deadline is looming large on the horizon.

 Some of the main benefits of building and maintaining a content calendar include:

 Scribbling your content topics on crumpled pieces of paper, post-it notes, and in random notebooks isn’t a particularly reliable method.
 Also, it’s likely to drift you away from what’s really important amid so many ideas and things to think about.

 A content calendar will give you a better perspective of your overall marketing strategy.
 You’ll be able to align your post topics with your social media and email marketing content.